Azure/acs-demos/docs/pi/cluster.md

   * It can be useful to enable the Docker client for debugging purposes
     * `sudo usermod -aG docker pi`

-## Configure The Other Pis
+## Configure The Network

-We now need to configure each of the other Pis to conncet to the "PiSwarm" network.
+We now need to configure each of the agent Pis to conncet to the "PiSwarm" network.
 On each of the machines do the following:

 ```